CPAP Dry Mouth: What's The Solution?

 Change Your Mask

 One of the significant reasons for mouth-dryness is ill-fitting masks.
-If the masks do not seal your face correctly, it's allowing the air to escape, leading to reduced moisture.
+If the masks do not seal your face correctly, it's allowing air leaks, leading to reduced moisture.
 So, if you feel uncomfortable due to your mask, it might be the right time to change it.

 Full-face masks are the best option if your mouth feels dry after you wake up.
-These masks cover significant portions of your mouth and nose and do not let the air escape, thus, keeping the moisture intact.
+These masks cover significant portions of your mouth and nose and do not let the flow of air escape, thus, keeping the moisture intact and reducing mask leaks.

 Some of the additional benefits of full-face masks are: